mattermost/docs/source/deployment/sso-ldap.md

 Note: Currently the value is case sensitive.
 If the ID attribute is set to the username and the username changes from `John.Smith` to `john.smith`, the user would have problems logging in.

-##### System Log Error: LDAP Result Code 4 "Size Limit Exceeded"
+##### I see the log error `LDAP Result Code 4 "Size Limit Exceeded"`

 This indicates your AD/LDAP server configuration has a maximum page size set and the query coming from Mattermost is returning a result set in excess of that limit.

-To address this issue you can set the [max page size](https://docs.mattermost.com/administration/config-settings.html#maximum-page-size) for Mattermost's AD/LDAP configuration.
-This will return a sequence of result sets below the max page size set in AD/LDAP, rather than returning all results in a single query.
+To address this issue you can set the [max page size](https://docs.mattermost.com/administration/config-settings.html#maximum-page-size) in your Mattermost configuration to match the limit on your AD/LDAP server.
+This will return a sequence of result sets that do not exceed the max page size, rather than returning all results in a single query.

 ##### Where can I find help on LDAP configuration settings in config.json?